rogerjbos/ship84/content/resolution.md

 ![](https://www.ship84.com/img/resolution_1.jpg)

-The Kolga is out newest boat, which was donated to us in 2019.
+The Kolga is our newest boat, which was donated to us in 2019.
 This will be our primary sailboat for the 2020 season.

 ![](https://www.ship84.com/img/Kolga1.JPEG)